MOUNTAIN BIKE PARK

-The Whistler Mountain Bike Park is considered the No. 1 lift accessed downhill bike park in the world, and for good reason.
-The Whistler Mountain Bike Park boasts more terrain than any other bike park in North America with 4,900 vertical feet of lift-serviced descending trails, ranging in difficulty from green runs for beginners, to blue and black diamond runs for intermediate and advanced riders.
+The Whistler Mountain Bike Park is widely regarded as the No. 1 lift accessed downhill bike park in the world, and for good reason.
+The Whistler Mountain Bike Park is the largest lift accessed bike park in North America, with 4,946 vertical feet of lift-serviced descending trails, ranging in difficulty from green runs for beginners, to blue and black diamond runs for intermediate and advanced riders.
 Biking terrain ranges from gentle banked cruisers through the Coastal forest to tight and twisty single track - perfect for intermediate and all-mountain riders.
-The Whistler Mountain Bike Park is perhaps most well-known though for it’s machine-built trails; high speed thrill rides infused with jumps, banked corners and wooden features designed for the ultimate in flow.
+The Whistler Mountain Bike Park is perhaps most well-known though for its machine-built trails; high speed thrill rides infused with jumps, banked corners and wooden features designed for the ultimate in flow.
 The Whistler Mountain Bike Park is open May to October.

-Whistler Mountain Bike Park is the most vertical compared to any other bike park in North America
+Whistler Mountain Bike Park has the most vertical compared to any other bike park in North America

-With the introduction of this summer's newest mountain bike trail, the Whistler Mountain Bike Park has the most vertical of any bike park in North America.
+With the introduction of the Top of the World trail in the Peak Zone in 2010, the Whistler Mountain Bike Park has the most vertical of any bike park in North America.
 Top of the World is befitting of its name as this new trail increases the Bike Park's vertical by 1,091 feet to a total of 4,946 feet.
 Top of the World is the Whistler Bike Park's first ever lift-accessed alpine mountain bike trail.
-It is accessible from the Peak Chair, descends from the summit of Whistler Mountain and eventually leads riders into the Garbanzo Zone of the Whistler Mountain Bike Park
+It is accessible from the Peak Chair, descends from the summit of Whistler Mountain and eventually leads riders into the Garbanzo Zone of the Whistler Mountain Bike Park.

-For the first time ever, Whistler Blackcomb will be adding downhill mountain bikes designed specifically for kids to their rental fleet.
-GIANT Bicylces, one of the industry’s leading mountain bike manufacturers, has developed the Yukon, a brand new kids’ mountain bike specially designed for the Whistler Mountain Bike Park and the little rippers that like to play there.
+Whistler Blackcomb takes pride is fostering the next generation of rippers, which is why downhill mountain bikes designed specifically for kids have been added to their rental fleet.
+GIANT Bicycles, one of the industry’s leading mountain bike manufacturers, has developed the Yukon, a brand new kids’ mountain bike specially designed for the Whistler Mountain Bike Park and the little rippers that like to play there.
 The 24-inch dual suspension bike allows for a smooth ride and enables kids to have a seamless first experience in the bike park.
-Also new this summer, Norco’s kid-specific mountain bike, the Ninja, will also be available to rent.
+Also, Norco’s kid-specific mountain bike, the Ninja, is available to rent.
 Norco’s Ninjas are outfitted with a rugged aluminum frame and dual fork suspension.